momentine/Psyche-17A/README.md

 # Psyche-17A
-NASA Psyche Remote Interpretive System UI
+ASU Capstone Project: NASA Psyche 17A: Virtual Exhibit